Editorial Guidelines for News Releases

 - Standard Length: PRWeb press releases should be between 300 and 800 words.
 The length of your release directly affects its distribution, and press releases that are overly short or long may have trouble being indexed in the search engines.
 The news Summary should also be limited to 1 or 2 sentences.

-- Standard Grammar and Spelling: PRWeb press releases should be free of spelling and grammatical errors.
-Although jargon and acronyms are good for search engine ranking, make sure to include definitions for industry jargon so the average person can understand as well.
+- Standard Grammar and Spelling: PRWeb press releases should be free of spelling and grammatical errors, and should be written entirely in English.
+Although jargon and acronyms are commonplace in natural language, make sure to include definitions for industry jargon so the average person can understand as well.

 - PRWeb Formatting: PRWeb press releases cannot contain HTML tags and other formatting such as non-standard characters, tables or forced line breaks.
 Releases also should not be written partially or entirely in all capital letters.
 Use our Linkwriter, available with the Advanced package and higher, on the submission page for your keyword links.
 Before submitting your release, please ensure all links in your release are fully functional.
 If your website is not available or fully functional at the time of editorial review, you will need to remove the links from your release, or wait until the website is in operation to submit.